-A content management system (CMS) is a program that organizes huge amount of content and allow users to control that content from one central place.
-If you’re planning to create blog or website with large content, and having a hard time choosing a CMS, here are our top 3 picks for best content management systems.
+A content management system (CMS) is a program that organizes a huge amount of content and allows users to control that content from one central place.
+If you’re planning to create a blog or website with large content and having a hard time choosing a CMS, here are our top 3 picks for best content management systems.

 “27% of the web uses WordPress, from hobby blogs to the biggest news sites online.”

 WordPress is a free and open-source content management system based on PHP and MySQL.
 WordPress is servicing millions of websites due to its flexibility and easy to manage user interface.
 Being an open-source CMS, you don’t need to buy any license for it, even for the eCommerce sites.
 WordPress offers plenty of customizable themes, myriad of plug-in options, and free hosting and support.